CarineIzere/Pitch/README.md

 ## User Requirements

         user should see the pitches other people have posted. user should vote on the pitch they liked and give it a downvote or upvote. user should comment on the different pitches and leave feedback. user should submit a pitch in any category. user should view the different categories.

 ## Features

-Create and display pitches based on categories
-Create category for pitches
+        Create and display pitches based on categories Create category for pitches
         Display trending pitches based on day, week, month, year.
         Display the latest pitches and comments.
         Create user accounts with roles
         Send email verification to users with secret token that expires after sometime Send email to admin user when a new user signs up.
         Generate gravatars
         Editing user profiles
         Admin and moderator user with admin roles : create/delete/edit pitches topics, other users pitches and user's roles.
         User's messaging capability
-Show user's with the most pitches upvotes
-Multiple language support using flask-babel
+        Show user's with the most pitches upvotes Multiple language support using flask-babel

 ## Specifications

-### Setup

-### Requirements
+### Setup & Requirements

+        Clone the repository
+        install all the requirements in the file > requirements.txt open terminal and go to the project folder, run \$ ./start.sh

 # first initialize the database if the migrations folder does not exist

         python manage.py db init

 # create a migration

         python manage.py db migrate -m "initial migration"

 # upgrade

         python manage.py db upgrade

 ### Cloning